caffeine-suite/caffeine-script/README.md

 # Why CaffeineScript over ES6?

 ES6 does a lot of nice things, but I still find it unusable.
-It fails in a few critical ways compared to CoffeeScript:
+It fails in a few critical ways compared to CaffeineScript:

-* CoffeeScript dramatically reduces the number of tokens required to code
+* CaffeineScript dramatically reduces the number of tokens required to code
 * Functional programming support
-  * In CoffeeScript, everything returns a value
+  * In CaffeineScript, everything returns a value
-* CoffeeScript avoids some of JavaScript's generally agreed-upon design flaws:
+* CaffeineScript avoids some of JavaScript's generally agreed-upon design flaws:
-  * CoffeeScript compiles == into ===, and != into  !==
+  * CaffeineScript compiles == into ===, and != into  !==
   * improved 'this' binding (-> vs =>)

 IMO, Javascript should be considered a machine-langauge.
 It is more machine-friendly than human-friendly.
-What's great is, like the JVM, it's a runtime that is available on all platforms.
-It is nice that it is vaguely human-readable.
+And that's great!
+Like the JVM, it's a runtime that is available on all platforms.
+Even better than the JVM, Javascript is vaguely human-readable.
 As such, it's easy to inspect the generated code and see what's going on under the CaffeineScript hood.

 # Philosophy